mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Would you know what caused the test to fail?
 Probably not.

-A failure in `TestNextToken` tells you that you screwed up the `NextToken()` method, but that doesn't mean much.
+A failure in a test named `TestNextToken` tells you that you screwed up the `NextToken()` method, but that doesn't mean much.
 To diagnose the failure, you'd  have to read the test itself to understand the problem.

 Instead, what if you saw this: